R-Gaurav/r-gaurav.github.io/_posts/2021-12-31-Batchwise-Training-and-Test-of-Spiking-Neural-Networks-for-Image-Classification-in-Nengo-DL.md

 ## For Training

-While creating the batches of training data, we need to create two dictionaries: one for the input data (e.g. training images), and another for the output data (i.e. training labels).
+While creating the batches of training data, we need to create two dictionaries: one for the input data (i.e. training images), and another for the output data (i.e. training labels).
 In the input dictionary, the keys are the layers' name.
-The key with the model's input layer's name has training images' data as value, and another key with the name "n_steps" has a matrix of ones as value - we need to present the training images for only time-step.
+The key with the model's input layer's name has training images' data as value, and another key with the name "n_steps" has a matrix of ones as value (of shape: `(batch_size, 1)`) - we need to present the training images for only one time-step.
 These two keys are important and should be mentioned in the input dictionary.
-In case the model has layers with `use_bias=True` (which is "True" by default in the TF APIs for layers), we need to append those layers' name with ".0.bias" and mention them as keys against matrices of ones as values (in fact, values can be any, I chose ones).
+In case the model has layers with `use_bias=True` (which is "True" by default in the TF APIs for layers), we need to append those layers' name with ".0.bias" and mention them as keys against matrices of ones as values (in fact, matrix values can be any, I chose ones).
 Those matrices are of shape `(batch_size, number_of_channels, 1)` for Conv layers, and of shape `(batch_size, number_of_neurons, 1)` for Dense layers.
 Note that such matrices are defined only for the layers with neurons.

 ## For Inference